An Art of Choice: Style and Sentences (Part 1)

 Students of written style must train themselves to toggle between looking at sentences (grammar) and looking from (or through) sentences to style (rhetorical choice and order) (Polanyi 1311; Corbett and Connors 3-5).
 We must learn enough grammar (phrases, clauses, and the four English sentences) to analyze the lower order forms with which writers design higher order style.
 Put simply: first we learn what language can do (grammar); then we learn what we can do with language (style/rhetoric).
 This is similar to van Rysselberghe and Seurat studying the chemistry and optical science of color (lower order principles) to develop their grammar of brush strokes (dots of color) and then integrating the grammar of dots on a higher level (form and image) to create their pointillist style.

-So, first we analyze technique on a lower level then we synthesize (reintegrate) these forms in different orders and arrangements on a higher level to create style.
+So, first we analyze technique on a lower level.
+Then we synthesize (reintegrate) these forms in different orders and arrangements on a higher level to create style.
 Readers dwell in authors’ styles by shuttling between lower and higher order forms while reading.
 Writers, too, by shuttling between lower and higher order forms imitate these models and weave their original style into their texts.
 This weaving together of the lower and higher order forms is the origin of style.
 (See Diagram 1 for an illustration of the hierarchy of forms).

 Where Do We Begin?